edgedb/edgedb/docs/stdlib/enum.rst

     :index: enum

-    An enumeration of values within an ordered list.
+    An enumerated type is a data type consisting of an ordered list of values.

     An enum type can be declared in a schema definition by using the following
     syntax: